-I have given over 1,500 paid talks to over 200,000 delegates, spoken all over the world and have appeared on US TV networks ABC, CBS, NBC and Fox on the Brian Tracy TV Show.
-I am a judge for the British Excellence in Sales and Marketing Awards (BESMA), have keynoted three times at the prestigious National Sales Conference and am a Fellow of the ISM.
-My expertise has been sought out by multi-nationals that include UBS, The Royal Bank of Canada, Microsoft and Renault Trucks, I know what it takes to give you a good event and get the results you are looking for.
+I have given over 2,000 paid talks to over 250,000 delegates, spoken all over the world and have appeared on US TV networks ABC, CBS, NBC and Fox on the Brian Tracy TV Show.
+I have judged the British Excellence in Sales and Marketing Awards (BESMA), have keynoted three times at the prestigious National Sales Conference, am a TEDx speaker and a Fellow of the ISM.
+My expertise has been sought out by multi-nationals that include UBS, The Royal Bank of Canada, Microsoft, Spotify, Jaguar and Renault Trucks, I know what it takes to give you a good event and get the results you are looking for.

 More About Me